Bicycle Helmets for the 2008 Season

 Alpha Helmets

 Alpha helmets have previously been found in the US under two brands, but not as Alpha.
 Some are made by Mien Yow Industries Ltd. in Taiwan.
 They have a line of well-rounded models led by the complex-looking Vortex and including one model with a flashing LED taillight built in.
 For 2002 they added the C-Tec, with squared-off ribs but a rounded shape overall.
-In 2003 they introduced some models that are molded in the shell, notably their G4 model retailing for about $30, although most still have taped on shells.
+In 2003 they introduced some models that are inmolded, notably their G4 model retailing for about $30, although most still have taped on shells.
 Their Pro-Alpha skate model was added in 2006, along with their MF2 Skater Classic.
 They also have a "four season" model for bike and ski.
 The manufacturer says their retail prices run mostly in the $20 to $25 range.
 Alpha also makes hockey, ski and batting helmets.

 Angeles is primarily a tricycle and baby buggy manufacturer.
 We have not seen their trike helmets in person, but the Angeles Toddler Trike Helmet is available from Best Price Toys at $22 to $30 and is among the smallest toddler helmets on the market, designed for heads as small as 45.7 cm (18 inches).
 It is advertised as meeting both the CPSC standard and the Snell B95A standard.